Nelson Rockefeller: Housing

-To create more low-income housing, Rockefeller created the New York State Urban Development Corporation (UDC), with unprecedented powers to override local zoning, condemn property, and create financing schemes to carry out desired development.
+To create more low-income housing, Rockefeller created the New York State Urban Development Corporation (UDC), later known as the Empire State Development Corporation, with unprecedented powers to override local zoning, condemn property, and create financing schemes to carry out desired development.
 The financing involved the creation of a new sort of bond—what came to be called "moral obligation" bonds.
-They were not backed by the full faith and credit of the State, but the quasi-public arrangements were meant to, and did, convey the impression that the State would not let them fail.
-Rockefeller is criticized in some quarters for having contributed to the "Too Big To Fail" phenomenon in U.S. finance in general.
-(UDC is now called the Empire State Development Corporation.)
+They were not backed by the full faith and credit of the state but the quasi-public arrangements were meant to, and did, convey the impression that the state would not let them fail.
+Rockefeller is criticized in some quarters for having contributed to the "Too big to fail" phenomenon in American finance in general.
 By 1973, the Rockefeller administration had completed or started over 88,000 units of housing for limited income families and the aging.

 Miscellaneous programs

 Rockefeller worked with the legislature and unions to create generous pension programs for many public workers, such as teachers, professors, firefighters, police officers, and prison guards.
-He proposed the first statewide minimum wage law in the U.S. which was increased five times during his administration.
-Additional accomplishments of Rockefeller's fifteen years as governor of New York include initiating the state lottery and off-track betting; adopting modern treatment techniques in state mental hospitals to reduce the number of mentally ill patients by over 50%; creating the State Office of the Aging and constructing nearly 12,000 units of housing for the aging; the first mandatory seatbelt law in the US; and creating the State Consumer Protection Board.
+He proposed the first statewide minimum wage law in the country; it was increased five times during his administration.
+Additional accomplishments of Rockefeller's fifteen years as governor of New York include initiating the state lottery and off-track betting; adopting modern treatment techniques in state mental hospitals to reduce the number of mentally ill patients by over 50%; creating the State Office of the Aging and constructing nearly 12,000 units of housing for the aging; the first mandatory seatbelt law in the United States; and creating the State Consumer Protection Board.

 National Commission on Water Quality

-In May 1973, President Richard Nixon appointed Rockefeller chairman of the National Commission on Water Quality.
-The Commission was charged with determining the technological, economic, social and environmental implications of meeting water quality standards mandated by the Federal Water Pollution Control Act Amendments of 1972.
-The Commission issued its report in March 1976 and he testified before Congress on its findings.
-Rockefeller served on the Commission until July 1, 1976.
+In May 1973, President Nixon appointed Rockefeller chairman of the National Commission on Water Quality.
+The commission was charged with determining the technological, economic, social and environmental implications of meeting water quality standards mandated by the Federal Water Pollution Control Act Amendments of 1972.
+The commission issued its report in March 1976 and he testified before Congress on its findings.